kiarashvosough1999/OMPKMeans/README.md

 ## License

-ViewMaker was released under an MIT license.
+OMPKMeans was released under an MIT license.
 See [LICENSE](https://github.com/kiarashvosough1999/OMPKMeans/blob/master/LICENSE) for more information.